igordejanovic/parglare/docs/grammar.md

 - **prod_symbol_id** - zero-based ordinal of the production for the `symbol` grammar symbol, i.e. the ordinal for the alternative choice for this symbol.

+## ProductionRHS class

+Represents right hand side of the production.
+Inherits list and keeps symbols from the production but doesn't count nor returns by index EMPTY symbols in the production.